-"Yamaha Motor's Corporate Governance Guidelines" For the full text, please visit our website https://global.yamaha-motor.com/ir/governance/pdf/corporate\governance\guidelines-e.pdf (3) Efforts to prevent the decisions on financial and business policies of the Company to be controlled by parties inappropriate in the light of the Company's basic policy
+"Yamaha Motor's Corporate Governance Guidelines" For the full text, please visit our website https://global.yamaha-motor.com/ir/governance/pdf/corporate_governance_guidelines-e.pdf

+(3) Efforts to prevent the decisions on financial and business policies of the Company to be controlled by parties inappropriate in the light of the Company's basic policy

 In order to protect and increase the corporate value and the common interests of the shareholders, the Company implemented the takeover defense measures against attempts of mass acquisition of the Company's shares at the 72nd Ordinary General Meeting of Shareholders held on March 27, 2007.
-Subsequently, at the 75th Ordinary General Meeting of Shareholders held on March 25, 2010 and the 78th Ordinary General Meeting of Shareholders held on March 25, 2010 and the 78th Ordinary General Meeting of Shareholders. (the measures revised in March 2013 will hereinafter be referred to as the "Plan").
+Subsequently, at the 75th Ordinary General Meeting of Shareholders held on March 25, 2010 and the 78th Ordinary General Meeting of Shareholders held on March 26, 2013, the measures were partially revised and continued upon approval of the shareholders. (the measures revised in March 2013 will hereinafter be referred to as the "Plan").
 However, at the Board of Directors' meeting held on December 23, 2015, it has resolved to discontinue the Plan after the conclusion of its effective term.